WHAT IS DV/SA?

 WHAT IS SEXUAL ASSAULT?

 Sexual assault occurs any time a person is forced into a sexual act.
 However, force does not always include physical violence.
 Force can happen in different ways, such as: verbal threats, overpowering the person, using a weapon, manipulation, drugging someone, abusing authority or taking advantage of someone who is incapacitated from drugs or alcohol or is under anesthesia and cannot consent to sex.
 Likewise, someone with a cognitive or developmental disability who cannot make an informed decision about sex cannot give consent.
-Sexual assault can be perpetrated by friends, acquaintances, family, co-workers, and intimate partners (including spouses and gay or lesbian couples).
+Sexual assault can be perpetrated by friends, acquaintances, family, co-workers, and all intimate partners.
 It can also happen between doctors and patients, students and teachers, clergy and parishioners, parents and their children, and it can happen between strangers.
 LEARN MORE about sexual assault and SAFV's sexual assault response team.

 WHAT IS CHILD ABUSE?